Chickens are social creatures. They play and explore together, satisfying their curiosity and need for companionship.

 If a hawk flies overhead, the chicken at the top of the pecking order is the one to herd the flock to the safety of the coop.
 If there are disputes between other members of the flock, the alpha chicken will step in to settle it.
-Some dominant chickens will even stand back and let the rest of the flock eat first while they keep watch.
+Some flock mates will even stand back and let the rest of the flock eat first while they keep watch.

-With no roosters in a flock, an older, stronger hen will take the role of alpha chicken.
-That said, hens tend to be less violent with their shows of dominance, leading to a calmer establishment of the pecking order.
+With no roosters in a flock, an older, stronger and dominant hen will take the role of alpha for flock management.
+That said, young pullets tend to be less violent with their shows of dominance, leading to a calmer establishment of the pecking order.

 ESTABLISHING THE HIERARCHY

 As we mentioned above, chickens establish and maintain their roles in the pecking order through shows of dominance.
 These incidents are often quick and mostly harmless.